awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-console.md

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.

 1. The console displays a list of all environments running in the current AWS Region, sorted by application\.
-Choose an application name to view the management console for that application\.
+Choose an application to view the management console for that application\.
 ![\[The All Applications page on the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-choose-application.png)
 **Note**
 If you have many applications, use the search bar in the upper\-right corner to filter the list of applications\.